realmajed/YouTubeMajed/README.md

 <h2>Projects</h2>
 <a href="//discordapplist.com" target="_BLANK">Discordapplist</a> - Website for M2, created with NEXTJS, ExpressJS and MongoDB - provided a website viewable way to see suggestions, tickets and more.<br>
-<a href="https://github.com/YouTubeMajed/TicketTool-" target="_BLANK">M2</a> - A closed source Discord Bot, using DiscordJS, MongoDB on par with Discordapplist
+<a href="https://github.com/YouTubeMajed/TicketTool-" target="_BLANK">M2</a> - A closed source Discord Bot, using DiscordJS, MongoDB on par with Discordapplist<br>
+<a href="https://discord.gg/xKvG4W4X6d" target="_BLANK">Radio Bot</a> - A closed source Discord Bot, using DiscordJS - plays over 90k+ Radio Stations
 <br><br><br>

 <!-- <h2> ⚡ Technologies </h2> -->